 If you want step by step instruction on Training Canine Disc try my E-Book:

-A step by step e-book to help you train your dog to play disc from scratch.
+BUY IN USD A step by step e-book to help you train your dog to play disc from scratch.
 The information in this book is appropriate for two different types of dog: any energetic, agile breed that likes to chase things and dogs who have little or no chase drive.
 Taught as a game, and helping your dog stay injury free while training and playing.
+Anne Bachewich is an expert in the sport of canine disc, having put over 20 disc titles on her dogs over the years, winning many placements in competition in Canada through the Canadian Disc Dog Association.
+Anne has taught disc to clients since 2003 and played disc with her dogs in many public performances.
+Her main achievement is teaching her two Kuvaszok – an agile livestock guardian breed – to fetch and play disc at their own levels.

 If you are interested in learning more about training your Purpose Bred Dog, “stubborn”, “difficult” or “less intelligent dog to play disc check out our Canine Disc